rajeshrv2020/CarND-Behavioral-Cloning-P3/README.md

 Tranining data is collected by driving the car for 3 laps and driving the lap in the reverse direction.

-During the initial testing, the Car was not steering and it always keeps staight.
+During the initial testing, the Car was not steering and it always keeping staight.
 I realised that the 80% of the datasets has steering angle of 0.

+![alt text][image8]

 So, i trimmed out the dataset with only 70% of the images with steering angle==0.

-![alt text][image8]

-After trimming the data, still the driving behaviour was very bad where the car went off the road at sharp turns.
+After trimming the data, still the driving behaviour was not great.
+The car went off the road at sharp turns.
 More data are collected from the track where the car was drifing away..

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recovery back to the road.
 These images show what a recovery looks like.